 - Sample publications/reports or equivalent (submit up to three).

-- Professional references, listing names, e-mails, and addresses (three required).
+- Professional references, listing names, titles, emails, phone numbers, and organizations (three required).

-- Optional: Provide the names of up to three senior scholars in the field of SEL who you would like to serve as your mentor.
-Note: we may not be able to accommodate all requests.
+Optional: Provide the names of up to three senior scholars in the field of SEL who you would like to serve as your mentor.
+Note: we may not be able to accommodate all request

 -